Yarthax23/toDo-server/docs/architecture.md

     * Empty payload is allowed
     * Payload begins after the first space
 * Effects
-    * Grammar emits intent to broadcast payload
-    * Server execution:
     * Broadcasts payload to all clients in sender's room
     * Sender echo behavior is implementation-defined but consistent
-* Errors → disconnect
+* Errors
     * Client is not in a room
     * Missing payload (no space after `MSG`)
 ##### QUIT